Iron Mountain Is The Next Big Data Center REIT

 Total value of $20.77B.
 Subtracting out $12.284B of liabilities and $67.6mm of minority interest, leaves $8.418B for common equity.

 Divided over 287.8mm shares we see fair value of about $29.25 per share.
-While it represents 22% upside against current price, it is rather conservative relative to $34.39 consensus NAV (provided by SNL Financial)
+While it represents 22% upside against current price, it is rather conservative relative to $34.39 consensus NAV (provided by SNL Financial).

 In the current environment